 Available in eBook and paperback at the retailers below.
 Clink on the image links for more information or to purchase.

-It was mid-winter in Turia and large flakes of snow had fallen to the ground, covering the earth with a glistening blanket of white.
-Queen Eleanor sat upon a window seat looking out at the wintry scene before her.
+It was mid-winter in Turia, and large flakes of snow had fallen to the ground, covering the earth with a glistening blanket of white.
+Queen Eleanor sat on a window seat looking out at the wintry scene before her.
 The well-thumbed book in her hand had remained on the same page for the last half hour.
 Bright orange flames of a roaring fire crackled in the fireplace.
-Eleanor’s cheeks flushed as she felt far too warm and wished for a walk outside to take in some fresh air.
-Eleanor rose from her seat and requested her lady-in-waiting bring her cloak.
+Eleanor’s cheeks flushed, as she felt far too warm and wished for a walk outside to take in some fresh air.
+She left the window seat and requested her lady-in-waiting to bring her cloak.

 “Your Majesty, it is freezing outside, would it not be better to sit on the far side of the room away from the fire?” she suggested.

 Eleanor did not agree.
-“Make haste to fetch it as the chamber stifles me and the cool air will revive me.
-The nausea has now passed so you have no need to be concerned for me.”
-Her rose-pink lips curled into a warm smile and her grey eyes twinkled with merriment.
+“Hurry and fetch it as the heat in this chamber stifles me.
+The cool air will revive me.
+My nausea has now passed, so you have no need to be concerned for me.”
+Her rose-pink lips curled into a warm smile and her grey eyes twinkled with humour.
 “Would you rather I fetch it myself?”

-“Certainly not.”
-The lady-in-waiting hurried to bring the cloak.
-The Queen had a kind and compassionate nature.
+“Certainly not,” said her lady-in-waiting, who hurried to bring the cloak.
+The queen had a kind and compassionate nature.
 She proved this to her subjects with her charity to the poor and needy and treating her servants with respect.
 All loved and respected her in return.
 With her husband King Eldwin, she ruled the kingdom of Turia with wisdom and justice.

 This child had been a long time in coming.
 Eleanor’s pregnancy had not been an easy one.
 The King worried about her health and surrounded her with physicians and servants.
 She loved her husband but felt overwhelmed by so much fuss and attention and often took refuge in her beloved rose garden.

 The intensity of the breeze that wafted around the garden increased.
 Eleanor felt icy-cold and pulled the hood of her cloak over her ebony-black hair.
 Suddenly, the breeze turned into a fierce gust of wind and Eleanor started as she felt a sharp, stabbing sensation in her chest.
 She doubled over and cried out in pain.
-When she straightened her blissful mood had vanished, replaced with feelings of anger and discontentment.
+When she straightened, her blissful mood had vanished, only to be replaced with feelings of anger and hostility.
 The warmth in her eyes faded and an unfamiliar rage rose within her as she tore at the rose blooms.
-With haste, she plucked them from the bush and crushed them in her hands.
-As the petals crumbled she cast the remains onto the ground.
+She plucked them from the bush and crushed them in her hands.
+As the petals crumbled, she threw the remains onto the ground.
 To her the roses were imperfect and their scent repulsed her.